ja7ude/tinyFSK/bcc/README.md

 Borland C++ Builder version 5.0 is needed to build this project.

 After a successful build, you will have extfsk.dll.
 Rename it to tinyFSK.FSK.

+Note: I made this project based on EXTFSK64.
+Therefore, it has some unnecessary codes for the tinyfsk module remained.
+Sorry for dirty codes.